pradipchavda25/React-crud-App/README.md

 ## description

-This app is basically perform a Create, Read, Update, Delete (CRUD) operation of user input data in table using.
+This app is basically perform a Create, Read, Update, Delete (CRUD) operation of user input data in table.
 I have used React js in this project along with HTML and CSS.